nabeeljadoon/Perception_Based-Parkour-Learning-for-Hopping-Leg-Robot/docs/index.md

 In the following, you can find the proceedings from the event with the talks and abstracts.

-## Forword by Prof. Frank Kirchner
+## Foreword by Prof. Frank Kirchner

 Prof. Frank Kirchner gives a forword and explains the idea of the Underactuated Lab.